≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-However, this figure has significantly declined in recent years, driven primarily by the decrease in the equity income that GM received from its China JVs, which we saw earlier.
+Historically, GM China JV generated investment yield of as much as 25%.
+However, this figure has significantly declined in recent years, driven primarily by the decrease in the equity income that GM received from the China JV.

 Back To Table Of Contents